brnhensley/PartnerScraperTool/README.md

 # ITUNES SCRAPER TOOL

-#### By Megan Schulte & Brian Hensley Aug/Sept 2019
+#### By Brian Hensley & Megan Schulte Aug/Sept 2019

 ## Description

 This was an internal tool created as an internship project as part of Epicodus bootcamp.
-It is built with a C#/EF Core/Sqlite back-end and Typescript/React front-end.
+It is built with a C#/.NET CORE API  with Entity Framework Core 2/SQLite back-end and Typescript/React front-end.
+The unconventional coding syntax were specific to my internship's internal style guide.

 ## Setup/Installation Requirements